LLNL/PYB11Generator/docs/cmake.rst

   The name of a python virtual environment target.
 The target must supply target properties EXECUTABLE and ACTIVATE_VENV to define the python executable and the command to activate the environment respectively.

+PYTHONPATH <arg> (optional) :
+  Additions needed for the environment PYTHONPATH

 ..
 Note::